PatrikSvendsen/WebBerrasBio/README.md

-This is a school porject
+This is a school project
 ---------------------------------

 At first startup Run "update-database" in Project Manager Console to create DB locally